SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • How strict to be about sterilizing information in reports before being released to the organization; and

-• How transparent your company wants to be about safety information.
+• How transparent does your company want to be about safety information?

 To structure your stance on confidentiality, you need to consider factors that affect confidentiality in SMS.